pints-team/pints/docs/source/mcmc/index.rst

 .. _mcmc:

+.. module:: pints

 ****
 MCMC
 ****

-Pints provides a number of MCMC methods, all implementing the :class:`MCMC<pints.MCMC>` interface, that can be used to find the parameters that maximise a :class:`LogLikelihood<pints.LogLikelihood>`.
+Pints provides a number of MCMC methods, all implementing the :class:`MCMC` interface, that can be used to sample from an unknown :class:`PDF<pints.LogPDF>` (usually a Bayesian :class:`Posterior<pints.LogPosterior>`).

 .. toctree::